Jordi Pujol: Political career and President of Catalonia

 In 1974, Pujol founded the political party called Convergència Democràtica de Catalunya (CDC) (Democratic Convergence of Catalonia in English), of which he was the first Secretary.
 The political party was not legalized until 1977, during the Spanish transition to democracy after Franco's death in November 1975.

 From 1977 to 1980, Pujol was Minister without portfolio in the Provisional government of Catalonia, presided by Josep Tarradellas.
 In 1977 he led Pacte Democràtic per Catalunya, a coalition of Catalan parties that were trying to approve the Statute of Autonomy of Catalonia.
 In the Spanish general election of 1977 he was elected to the Spanish Congress of Deputies, representing Barcelona.
 Pujol was re-elected at the 1979 General Election but resigned from the parliament in 1980.

 On 20 March 1980, the first Parliament of Catalonia elections after Franco's regime were held.
 The Catalan nationalist party Convergència i Unió (coalition of CDC and Democratic Union of Catalonia) won the elections and Pujol was elected President of the Generalitat de Catalunya on 24 April 1980.
-He was reelected again in 1984, 1988, 1992, 1995 and 1999.
+He was reelected in 1984, 1988, 1992, 1995 and 1999.

 Pujol is a supporter of European integration.
 In 1985, he started a collaboration with Edgar Faure in the Council of the Regions of Europe (CRE), which would later become the Assembly of European Regions (AER).
 Pujol was the President of the Assembly of European Regions from 1992 to 1996.
+In 1996, he was made an officer of the National Order of Quebec for strengthening ties between Quebec and Catalonia.

 Pujol retired in 2003.
-He left the head of the party (CDC) to Artur Mas.
-That year, he gave the Biblioteca de Catalunya a bibliographic collection of more than 16,000 documents assembled during his presidency.
+He left leadership of the party (CDC) to Artur Mas.
+That year, he gave the Biblioteca de Catalunya a bibliographic collection of more than 16,000 documents from his presidency.